Financial Planning

 Other types of trusts

-If you want to donate assets to a charity after your death, are in a second marriage, plan to leave money to grandchildren, or have any other specific estate planning needs, there are a number of other specialized trusts that can help you accomplish your objectives.
+If you are in a second marriage, plan to leave money to grandchildren, or have any other specific estate planning needs, there are a number of other specialized trusts that can help you accomplish your objectives.
+For instance, a qualified personal residence trust allows you to remove your home from your estate, potentially reducing estate tax liability, while still allowing you to live in it for a specified period.

 The use of trusts involves a complex web of state laws, tax rules and regulations.